Care Home Assessment Team

 Enfield

-The Care Home Assessment Team (CHAT) aims to improve the lives and end-of-life care for residents in care homes in Enfield.
+The Care Home Assessment Team (CHAT) aims to improve the lives and end-of-life care for residents in care homes in Enfield in the patients home.
 It is a nurse-led community service which provides rapid response visits or telephone advice at times of crisis, and works with residents, families and care home staff to make end-of-life care plans and stabilise long-term conditions.

 The service provides: